June 28, 2023

 Examples of companies that need privacy compliance are:

-If your company collects any of the above-mentioned types of information, you will need to comply with data protection regulations.
+If your company collects any of the above-mentioned types of information, you will need to comply with data protection regulations, like GDPR.

 Why Do Companies Need Privacy Compliance?